Encouraging Early, Cost-Effective and Amicable Family Law Settlements

 Earlier this year the Australian Law Reform Commission published its findings after an extensive review of the operation of the current Family Law system.

-- Compulsory requirement for alternate dispute resolution before commencing financial and/or property settlement matters
+- A compulsory requirement for alternate dispute resolution before commencing financial and/or property settlement matters

 Importantly the Report recommends that the legislation be amended to: